mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>> output = flow(single_block)
     >>> output = flow.inverse(single_block)

-If a node requires multiple training phases (e.g., ``GaussianClassifierNode``), ``Flow`` automatically takes care of reusing the iterator multiple times.
-In this case generators are not allowed, since they *expire* after yielding the last data block.
-If you try to restart them, they raise a ``StopIteration`` exception.
-General iterators, instead, can always be restarted.
-For example, you can loop over a list as many times as you need.
+If a node requires multiple training phases (e.g., ``GaussianClassifierNode``), ``Flow`` automatically takes care of using the iterable multiple times.
+In this case generators (and iterators) are not allowed, since they are spend after yielding the last data block.

-However, it is fairly easy to wrap a generator in a simple iterator if you need to:
+However, it is fairly easy to wrap a generator in a simple iterable if you need to:
 ::

-    >>> class SimpleIterator(object):
+    >>> class SimpleIterable(object):
     ...     def __init__(self, blocks):
     ...         self.blocks = blocks
     ...     def __iter__(self):